Easy Oven Baked Burgers: Juicy Results Without the Grill

 Preheat your oven to 375°F. This moderate temperature allows the burgers to cook through evenly without burning the exterior.
 Line a rimmed baking sheet with aluminum foil to catch drippings and make cleanup easier.

 Place a wire rack on the baking sheet – this is crucial as it elevates the burgers, allowing hot air to circulate underneath while fat drips away.
 The result is a burger that’s caramelized all over rather than steamed on the bottom.
-If you don’t have a dedicated wire rack, a broiler pan with slits works well as an alternative.
+If you don’t have a dedicated wire rack, a broiler pan with slits serves as a suitable alternative.

 Step 2: Prepare the Burger Mixture

-In a large bowl, gently combine the ground beef, Worcestershire sauce, garlic powder, onion powder, smoked paprika, salt, and pepper.
-Use your hands to mix the ingredients, but avoid overworking the meat.
+In a large bowl, gently combine the ground beef, Worcestershire sauce, garlic powder, onion powder, egg, smoked paprika, salt, and pepper.
+Use your hands to mix the ingredients, but be careful not to overwork the meat.
 Excessive mixing can make the burgers dense and tough rather than tender and juicy.

 The ideal mixing technique involves folding the meat over itself several times while gradually incorporating the seasonings.
 Stop as soon as the ingredients are evenly distributed.
 The mixture should look uniform but still feel loose rather than compacted.